biancapower/RoRo-Talk-Ruby-Newbie/PITCHME.md

 [] Github
 [] LinkedIn

+Note:
+* Give a brief spiel about myself

 +++

-## Why am I here?

--
+## What I'm going to talk about

 Note:
-What this talk is about
+* What this talk is about / what I'll cover in this talk
+* What I'm hoping the audience (beginners & experienced) get out of it
+* This is my experience... [invite audience to share their thoughts and experiences at the end]

 ---